voldi-ux/gallary/README.md

 - Modal popup with artwork details: title, artist, date, credit line
 - Spinner animation while fetching data
 - Retry logic if an artwork fails to load

 ---
+## Approach
+Given that the instructions explicitly said that one should use templating engine associated with the framework used, I knew created an interactive app will be a bit of chanllenge since most UI interaction will have to be impletmented using JS + CSS.
+I was thus confronted with using the class based approach or functional based.
+From my experience, classes tend to keep application way more organized hence I went it.
+I did not expect the api calls to fail so frequent hence I decided to implement the retry logic.

+---